crazywhalecc/static-php-cli/README-en.md

-When using the project parameters `--build-embed` or `--build-all`, the final compilation result will output a `libphp.a`, `php-config` and a series of header files, stored in `buildroot/`, You can introduce them in your other projects.
+When using the project parameters `--build-embed` or `--build-all`, the final compilation result will output a `libphp.a`, `php-config` and a series of header files, stored in `buildroot/`.
+You can introduce them in your other projects.

-If you know embed SAPI, you should know how to use it.
+If you know [embed SAPI](https://github.com/php/php-src/tree/master/sapi/embed), you should know how to use it.
 You may require the introduction of other libraries during compilation, you can use `buildroot/bin/php-config` to obtain the compile-time configuration.

+For an advanced example of how to use this feature, take a look at [how to use it to build a static version of FrankenPHP](https://github.com/dunglas/frankenphp/blob/main/docs/static.md).

 ## Contribution